 Raspberries are a versatile fruit that grows on bushes that can be planted for their fruit-bearing abilities and to create an attractive natural fence.
-Applying mulch can serve a number of different purposes -- the right mulch can enhance soil as well as cut down on the appearance of weeds.
+Applying mulch to the raspberry bush gardening area can serve a number of different purposes -- the right mulch can enhance soil as well as cut down on the appearance of weeds.
 Not all mulches are created equal, however, and some unconventional choices may work well around raspberry bushes.

 There are a variety of materials that can be used for mulching fruits and vegetables, but some materials work better for raspberry bushes than others.
 Grass clippings can be spread along the bottoms of the bushes, and these cuttings will decay quickly and return nutrients to the soil.
 Other yard waste such as fallen leaves can be used in a similar way.
 Wood products such as sawdust, wood chips and small cuttings can also be efficient types of mulch.

 Benefits of Mulching Raspberry Plants

 Using yard waste such as grass cuttings and leaves to mulch around raspberry bushes has a number of benefits.
 Raspberry bushes bear their fruit above ground level, so unlike many vegetables, the fruits will not be negatively impacted by sitting on a heavy, complete ground cover of mulch.
 A thorough covering of leaves and grass cuttings will create a blanket over the ground, which will keep moisture from evaporating from the soil during dry spells.

 While the crops of other vegetables might rot if exposed to the consistently moist mulch, raspberries will benefit from the consistent moisture.
 The thorough blanket will also keep weeds from growing around the plants.
 Unlike other types of mulch, such as cereal grain crops, yard and wood waste typically has no plant seeds in it that will take root and need to be weeded out later.